 a) In any case to publish or join in the publication a suitable correction and apology;

-b) Where copies of a document or record containing the words have been distributed or with the knowledge of the person making the offer, to take such steps as are reasonably practicable on his part to notifying persons to whom copies have been so distributed that the words are alleged to be defamatory of the party aggrieved.
+b) Where copies of a document or record containing the words have been distributed by or with the knowledge of the person making the offer, to take such steps as are reasonably practicable on his part to notifying persons to whom copies have been so distributed that the words are alleged to be defamatory of the party aggrieved.

-If the offer of amends is acceptable the party aggrieved, and duly performed, no proceedings for Libel or Slander may be taken or continued that party making the offer in respect of the publication in question.
+If the offer of amends is acceptable by the party aggrieved, and duly performed, no proceedings for Libel or Slander may be taken or continued by that party making the offer in respect of the publication in question.

 i.
 The words were published innocently in relation to the plaintiff